 I would argue that everyone is an expert in something and everyone has something to say.
-If you want to share your opinion or your expertise, finding a website where you can sell your writing might be a great side hustle for you.
-While there are many places you can apply, submit, or look into writing, it isn’t always easy to find the right place or to earn enough to make it worth your while.
+If you want to share your opinion or your expertise, learning how to make money writing online would be a great side hustle for you.
+While there are many places you can apply, submit, or look into writing, it isn't always easy to find the right place or to earn enough to make it worth your while.
 I have compiled a list here for you of some of the most newbie-friendly places you can write to make extra cash.

 This website is awesome for a few reasons.
 It's designed to help people who want to write for money or learn about making a living through writing.
 It offers lots of practical advice and even offers tons of free resources you can use if this is what you are interested in.

 The author of this website also wants to help writers by paying them to write posts for the website.
 She offers $75 – $100 and up for select, longer assigned posts on specific topics.
 She gives very clear guidelines and advice for pitching to her and getting started.
 You can check out the topics and how to pitch her here.

 If you like to write, and really want to learn how to make serious income with this, then I would suggest you take a look at this online course – ‘Earn More Writing‘.
 Holly Johnson is a friend of mine, and it will blow you away how much money she makes online writing for various publications…

 In 2016, she made over $200,000 just from writing online articles!

 She's learned several tricks.
 She knows which publications to pitch, how to pitch them, and how to build your portfolio.
 Plus, she's got a private Facebook group where she shares paid writing leads that she comes across.
 I'm personally a member of her growing online community.

 Listverse is featured on every possible list about how to write and make money, and I, for one, appreciate the irony in that!
 Listverse is a website that features all things Top Ten and is pretty widely read.